What is Machine Learning? Simple Explanation of AI Technology

 What Machine Learning Really Means

-In practice, machine learning can be split into several broad categories:
+In practice, machine learning typically falls into three main categories:

-- Reinforcement learning, where an algorithm learns to make decisions by trial and error, guided by rewards or penalties.
+• Reinforcement learning, where algorithms learn through trial and error, guided by rewards or penalties for their decisions.

 Real-world Example: Personalized Streaming